 The music of those years, from 1946 to the late 1950s, was almost literally gobbled up by the residents living in the Midlands.
 They were able to pick up unusually strong signals from Armed Forces Radio stations in post-war Europe.
-The radio waves coming into this region of England from across the Channel provided entertainment of a very American nature.
+The radio waves coming into this region of England from the northern UK provided entertainment of a very American nature.

 The unintended consequence of so much American music during those war and post-war years was an auditory American Invasion of the early medieval Kingdom of Mercia that had become the industrialized England of the West Midlands and the East Midlands.

 That region, perhaps because of a lack of interference from radio stations in southern England, easily picked up the broadcast signals from U.S. Armed Forces Radio.
 Many a tyke, with his first radio, growing up in that idyllically picturesque swath of land, listened to American music that, over time, morphed into rock’n’roll.

 To a large extent, the British Invasion of music in America of the 1960’s was the turn of turntable, bringing back to the States the tonalities that were initially broadcast and picked up by the working-class teens in the households of that middle portion of England, a nation that presently fights for freedom within its own borders.